-The past few days I’ve been staying in North Hobart.
-If you were to declare somewhere “peak hipster”, I think I’ve won “bingo”, because I’ve been staying in an apartment above a funky hair dressing salon, a hole in the world coffee shop, and a cat cafe.
-With a bus stop out the front that got me to work in about 15 minutes, and lots of wonderful restaurants closeby, I feel like I’ve been living in the Hobart equivalent to where I live in Sydney.
+For the past few days, I’ve been staying in North Hobart.
+If you were to declare somewhere “peak hipster”, I think I’ve won “bingo”, because I’ve been staying in an apartment above a funky hairdressing salon, a hole-in-the-wall coffee shop, and a cat cafe.
+With a bus stop out the front that got me to work in about 15 minutes and lots of wonderful restaurants close by, I feel like I’ve been living in the Hobart equivalent to where I live in Sydney.
 So in many ways, it’s felt “quite normal”.
 Hence, my “non-answer” to Damien’s question.